TKTINC/true_asset_alluse/docs/WS4_Market_Data_Execution/WS4_Implementation_Details.md

 ## Conclusion

-WS4 provides a comprehensive, production-ready market data and execution infrastructure that forms the backbone of the True-Asset-ALLUSE trading system.
+WS4 provides a comprehensive, production-ready market data and execution infrastructure that forms the backbone of the True-Asset-ALLUSE wealth management autopilot system.
 With robust real-time market data feeds, reliable Interactive Brokers integration, sophisticated trade execution capabilities, and intelligent market monitoring, WS4 enables safe, efficient, and compliant trading operations.

 The implementation follows Constitution v1.3 requirements, integrates seamlessly with WS1-WS3, and provides the foundation for WS5-WS6 development.
 The system is designed for high performance, reliability, and scalability, supporting the demanding requirements of professional options trading operations.